Can you answer the question? Who owns the Internet? Off-course, it sounds like another question. Who owns the Earth?

 |Content Providers||Cable Miles Owned||Cable Kilometers Owned|

 You might know how all the continents on the Earth are connected via undersea cables!
-Google owns major shares of the companies that manage these submarine cable network.
+Google owns major shares of the companies that manage these submarine cable networks.
 Google partially owns 8.5% and solely owns 1.4% of all undersea cables worldwide.
 That’s 63605 miles of submarine cables.
-The next tech giant in the list is Facebook with 57079 miles of cables to its name, then we have Amazon with 18987 miles and Microsoft with 4104.
-Some of these companies ever own satellites and have plans of setting up satellite constellations to control the internet infrastructure.
+The next tech giant on the list is Facebook, with 57079 miles of cables to its name, then we have Amazon with 18987 miles and Microsoft with 4104.
+Some of these companies ever own satellites and have plans to set up satellite constellations to control the internet infrastructure.
 All of this is just part of the ridiculously convoluted and ever-changing ownership structure of our internet.
-It will be interesting to see how satellite internet constellation such as Starlink, OneWeb and Project Kuper affect the status quo of ownership.
+It will be interesting to see how satellite internet constellations such as Starlink, OneWeb, and Project Kuper affect the status quo of ownership.

-We have tried to answer the best possible way to the question “Who owns the internet” by explaining about the seven keys of DNSSEC, Autonomous System (AS), and submarine Cable Market.
+We have tried to answer the best possible way to the question “Who owns the internet” by explaining about the seven keys of DNSSEC, Autonomous System (AS), and the submarine Cable Market.
 Now, we hope you have gotten some idea about who owns what part of the Internet and how much they share the ownership of the Internet.
-Internet is not a tangible entity to own.
-It’s a concept which has been controlling, managing, regulating, governing and creating by several individual stakeholders.
+The Internet is not a tangible entity to own.
+It’s a concept that has been controlled, managed, regulated, governed, and created by several individual stakeholders.

 Thank you for reading this article.
 Please visit the below links to read more such interesting articles.
-And also Peace leave your comments in the below and let us know your feedback.
+And also, Peace leaves your comments below and let us know your feedback.
 This helps us to bring more such articles.